Hiking at Falls Reserve

 Falls Reserve provides excellent year-round fishing opportunities.
 Rainbow trout and salmon migrate up the river every spring and fall while small mouth bass can be caught during the summer months.
 Young anglers can try their luck at the stocked trout and bass pond.

-After being closed last season, the stocked fishing pond at Falls Reserve will be open in 2021.
+After being closed last season, the stocked fishing pond at Falls Reserve has reopened.

 Find out more about fishing at the river and the pond on our Fishing Information Page.